Approximate Ridesharing of Personal Vehicles Problem: Approximation algorithms based on MCMP

 \paragraph{\textbf{StarImprove}} Let $(H(V, E), c, w)$ be an instance of MCMP.
 Let $\cal{S}$ be the current set of stars found by StarImprove and $M$ be the set of matched edges.
-The idea of the StarImprove algorithm is to iteratively check in a \emph{for-loop} for every vertex $v \in V(G)$: \begin{itemize} \item check if there exists a star $S_v$ with $E(S_v) \cap M = \emptyset$ such that the resulting set of stars $\cal{S}$$\setminus M(V(S_v)) \cup S_v$ gives a larger matching. \end{itemize} Such a star $S_v$ is called an \textit{improvement} and $|P_v| \leq c(v)$.
+The idea of the StarImprove algorithm is to iteratively check in a \emph{for-loop} for every vertex $v \in V(G)$: \begin{itemize} \item check if there exists a star $S_v$ with $E(S_v) \cap M = \emptyset$ such that the resulting set of stars $\cal{S}$ $\setminus M(V(S_v)) \cup S_v$ gives a larger matching. \end{itemize} Such a star $S_v$ is called an \textit{improvement} and $|P_v| \leq c(v)$.
 Given a ridesharing instance $(G, R)$ satisfying all conditions, except Condition (4).
 The StarImprove algorithm cannot apply to $(G, R)$ directly because the algorithm assumes a driver $v$ can serve any combination of passengers corresponding to vertices adjacent to $v$ up to $c(v)$.
 This is not the case for $(G, R)$ in general.
 For example, suppose $v$ can serve $u_1$ and $u_2$ with $n_v = 2$ and $\delta_v = 1$.
 The StarImprove assigns $v$ as a driver to serve both $u_1$ and $u_2$.
 However, if $u_1$ and $u_2$ have different sources ($s_v \neq s_{u_1} \neq s_{u_2}$), this assignment is not valid for $(G, R)$.
 Hence, we need to modify StarImprove for computing a star.
 For a vertex $v$ and star $S_v$, let $N^{in}_{\mbox{-}M}(v) = \{i \mid i \in N^{in} \setminus V(M)\}$ and $\delta P_v$ be the number of stops required for $v$ to pick-up $P_v$.
 Suppose the in-neighbors $N^{in}_{\mbox{-}M}(v)$ are partitioned into $g_1(v),\ldots,g_m(v)$ groups such that trips with same source are grouped together.
-When stop constraint is considered, finding a star $S_v$ with maximum $|P_v|$ is similar to solving a fractional knapsack instance using a greedy approach as shown in Figure~\ref{fig-alg-star}. \stepcounter{algcounter}
+When stop constraint is considered, finding a star $S_v$ with maximum $|P_v|$ is similar to solving a fractional knapsack instance using a greedy approach as shown in Figure~\ref{fig-alg-star}.
+The idea is, in each iteration, to select the largest group of in-neighbors $N^{in}_{\mbox{-}M}(v)$ until the capacity $c(v)$ is reached. \stepcounter{algcounter}

 \begin{lemma} Let $v$ be the trip being processed and $S_v$ be the star found by Algorithm~\arabic{algcounter} w.r.t. current matching $M$.
 Then $|P_v| \geq |P'_v|$ for any star $S'_v$ s.t. $P'_v \cap M = \emptyset$. \end{lemma}